2thesimplexity/pacman/README.md

 # pacman
-# Pristine Tran and Triet Tran usernames belong to Triet Tran.
+# Pristine Tran, 2thesimplexity, Triet Tran usernames belong to Tran, Triet Luu Khoi.
 I forgot to change the git config to my name, and I realized it half way